9 Effective Workout Hacks To Spend Less Time In The Gym

 Do not get into the habit of making conversation during your rest breaks either.

 Don't be afraid to tell your friends that you are on the clock and that you cannot chat.
+Put on some headphones and get to work.

 Go to the gym with a purpose, stop wasting your time and everyone else’s.